tommiehansen/SwedishPolls/External/README.md

 External data
 ========================================================

-FIXME: This is data that isn't edited by humans but rather a collection of classes that fetches data and outputs to .csv and .sqlite.
+This is data that isn't edited by humans but rather a collection of classes that fetches data and outputs to .csv and .sqlite.

 ### Data description